hepplerj/notebook/source/_project/visualization-humanities.md

+---
+description: "In what ways can historians take advantage of visualization techniques in the presentation and communication of historical arguments?"
+title: "Visualization in the Humanities"
+status: Active
+---

 ## Project Description

 In what ways can historians take advantage of visualization techniques in the presentation and communication of historical arguments?
 Can we, through data-drive and visualization-driven research, shape new methods of revealing ambiguity, complexity, and exploration of the past?